 Additional Giving Options

-IRA charitable rollover: The IRA Charitable Rollover is a unique federal provision allows anyone 70.5 years or older to make an outright gift directly from their IRA to The San Francisco Foundation or other favorite charitable organizations of up to $100,000, without paying income tax on the distribution.
+Qualified Charitable Distribution from your IRA: A qualified charitable distribution is a unique federal provision allows anyone 70.5 years or older to make an outright gift directly from their IRA to The San Francisco Foundation or other favorite charitable organizations of up to $100,000, without paying income tax on the distribution.
 See our Detailed Giving Instructions for more information.

 Join the Bay Area Promise Society